Installation

 • ALLOW_SECURITY_CONTEXT_OVERRIDE: must be true or false.
 If true, the operator will be allowed to install the Kiali Server container with a fully customizable securityContext as defined by the user in the Kial CR.
 If false, the operator will only allow the user to add settings to the securityContext; any attempt to override the default settings in the securityContext will be ignored.

 • ALLOW_ALL_ACCESSIBLE_NAMESPACES: must be true or false.
-If true, the operator will allow the user to configure Kiali to access all namespaces in the cluster by not requiring the Kiali CR setting spec.deployment.accessible_namespaces to be set to a list of namespaces.
-If false, the Kiali CR must specify a specific list of namespace names.
+If true, the operator will allow the user to configure Kiali to access all namespaces in the cluster (i.e. will allow a Kiali CR to have spec.deployment.cluster_wide_access set to true).
+If false, all Kiali CRs must set spec.deployment.cluster_wide_access to false.

 • ANSIBLE_DEBUG_LOGS: must be true or false.
 When true, turns on debug logging within the Operator SDK.
 For details, see the docs here.